Tommy Lyons: 2002–2004: Dublin

 Lyons was confirmed as manager of the Dublin senior football team in October 2001.
 Dublin had a poor league campaign and only avoided relegation following an away draw with Galway on the last day.
 Dublin came into the All-Ireland SFC as rank outsiders for the first time in many years and, following a poor performance over Wexford, Dublin's chances were dismissed further.
 Dublin also faced a tricky Leinster SFC semi-final against Meath, a team Dublin had not defeated for seven years.
-Lyons risked bringing in a lot of inexperienced players, such as Ray Cosgrove, Alan Brogan and John McNally.
+Lyons risked bringing in a lot of inexperienced players, such as Ray Cosgrove, Alan Brogan, and John McNally.
 Dublin won, defeating Meath with each of the new additions playing well, particularly Cosgrove, who scored 2–2.
 Dublin later won the Leinster SFC, defeating Kildare in the final, and reached the All-Ireland SFC semi-final after a replay with Donegal.
 In the semi-final, against Armagh, Dublin was favourite but lost by a point.

 Lyons had played a media game during his first year in charge.
 When the standard of the team's performances dropped in 2003, the media game Lyons had played came back to haunt him.
 Lyons's success in his first year was not repeated in the following two years, with Dublin failing to win a Leinster SFc title or to play in an All-Ireland SFC semi-final.
-Lyons and the media's relationship deteriorated such that by summer 2004, he refused to reveal his team selection to the media until minutes before throw-in.
+Lyons and the media's relationship deteriorated such that by the summer of 2004, he refused to reveal his team selection to the media until minutes before throw-in.